typedefs/typedefs/STYLEGUIDE.md

 postulate hardToRead : (N (N a b) c) = (N a (N b c))
 ```

-In this case it might be relevant to indent the file as follows
+In this case it might be relevant to align the code as follows

 ```
 easierToRead: (N (N a b) (  c  )) =